 I want to develop professionally and a logical step was to go for a certification.

-I am happy to have passed the CAPM exam with an overall score above the target last May!
+I am happy to have passed the

 It was not an easy task with a sleepless baby and a toddler but I am glad that I used the previous year to pursue education in project management.

 I also use podcasts, blogs and webinars to learn more about project management.
 I am looking forward to applying the knowledge I acquired.